David Bossie: Citizens United

-Trump campaign
+Trump presidential campaigns

 In September 2016, presidential candidate Donald Trump hired Bossie to be his new deputy campaign manager.
 In November 2020, following the conclusion of the 2020 presidential election, Trump recruited Bossie again to challenge ballot counting in states with tight margins.
 On November 9, it was reported that Bossie had tested positive for COVID-19.
 He had attended Trump's Election Night party, as had others who tested positive around the same time, such as Secretary of Housing and Urban Development Ben Carson and White House Chief of Staff Mark Meadows.
 At this point, Bossie dropped out of the recount effort.
 In February 2022, Bossie "spearheaded" a Republican National Committee resolution to formally censure Liz Cheney and Adam Kinzinger for their perceived disloyalty to Trump.

 Publications

 Bossie is the author of The Many Faces of John Kerry (Thomas Nelson, 2004), a hostile look at the Democratic nominee in the 2004 United States presidential election, then-Senator John Kerry.
-He has also written Intelligence Failure (also Thomas Nelson, 2004, a piece alleging failings on the part of the national security apparatus during the Clinton Administration in the years before September 11, 2001, when a terrorist attack caught the Bush Administration totally unprepared, they claimed, despite the warnings in the President's Daily Briefing.
-Bossie is also the author of the 2008 publication Hillary: the Politics of Personal Destruction and co-author of the 2000 release Prince Albert: the Life and Lies of Al Gore (Merril Press) with Floyd Brown.
+He also wrote Intelligence Failure (Thomas Nelson, 2004), a book alleging that failings on the part of the national security apparatus during the Clinton administration led to the September 11, 2001, terrorist attacks.

+Bossie authored the "highly partisan" 2008 publication Hillary: the Politics of Personal Destruction, which is credited with delivering, in 2016, an insistent, long-term campaign theme to Trump of "LOCK HER UP!"

-At the convention of the Tea Party movement Convention, Bossie debuted the documentary Generation Zero, focusing on the financial crisis of 2007–2008 and insinuating that it was caused by the supposed selfishness of the entire Baby Boomer generation.
-The documentary, produced by Bossie for Citizens United Productions, had been written and directed by Steve Bannon.
+At the 2010 Tea Party movement Convention, Bossie debuted the documentary Generation Zero, focusing on the 2008 financial crisis and insinuating that it was caused by the supposed selfishness of the entire Baby Boomer generation.
+The documentary, produced by Bossie for Citizens United Productions, had been written and directed by Steve Bannon, and was poorly reviewed by historians as "conceit", "fiction" and "pseudoscience".

 In December 2017, Let Trump Be Trump, a memoir co-authored by Bossie and Corey Lewandowski, was published by Center Street.
 The book chronicles their experiences working on Donald Trump's successful 2016 presidential campaign.

 Personal

-David met his wife, Susan, through his political work.
-They reside in Montgomery County, Maryland with their four children.
+David and his wife Susan reside in Montgomery County, Maryland with their four children.
+He has been a volunteer firefighter there since 1998.

 Bossie received the Ronald Reagan Award from the Conservative Political Action Conference in 1999.
 He also was ranked number two in Politico's top 50 most influential people in American politics in 2015, tied with Charlie Spies.